 You can generally open almost any video format including disc-based formats like DVD and Blu-ray.
 The software uses Libav which is a library that enables the handling of multimedia data.
 This library supports pretty much all common operating systems meaning Handbrake also supports most common operating systems.

 Video Encoding 101.

 A codec is a protocol or method for encoding/decoding information for a video file.
 In other words, a codec is a set of rules to compress video information and control how this information is displayed on a screen.
 Choosing the right codec can result in the desired quality, file size, or encode speed.
-XVid, FFMpeg, H.264, and H.265 are examples of codecs.
-H.264 is the most popular and widely supported for now.
+Xvid, FFMpeg, H.264, and H.265 are examples of codecs.
+H.264 is the most popular codec and is widely supported for now.

 For commercial use, codecs must work alongside containers.
-A container is also referred to as video format and is a bundle of media files.
+A container is also referred to as a video format and is a bundle of media files.
 A container is what “contains” or holds the grouping of compressed video (which was defined by the codec), it also holds metadata, subtitles, audio codec, etc. Examples of video containers are MP4, MKV, AVI, WMA, MOV, FLV, etc.

 As mentioned earlier, H.264 is supported by most devices and is widely accepted by almost all platforms online.
 So far H.265 (HEVC) is supported by some devices and players, but it will take some more time until the codecs are supported everywhere.
-A clear example of H.265 HEVC codecs use case are the GoPro videos.

 Getting Started with Handbrake.